mneuronico/multi-agent-system-library/README.md

 -   **`speech_to_text`**: Optional callable, custom function to be called instead of the default providers.
 -   **`on_start_msg`**: Optional string defining what the bot will send to the user when receiving '/start' commnad.
 -   **`on_clear_msg`**: Optional string defining what the bot will send to the user when receiving '/clear' command.
+-   **`return_token_count`**: Boolean that determines whether the output of agents should include metadata about input and output token count.
+Useful when debugging and calculating token usage for a system.

 After defining the system through JSON and writing the necessary functions, it's possible to run a full Telegram bot with just one line of code: